OpenFAST/openfast/docs/source/user/elastodyn/theory.rst

    Yaw-friction model

-When ``YawFrctMod``=1, the maximum static or dynamic Coulomb friction does not depend on the external load on the yaw bearing.
+When ``YawFrctMod`` = 1, the maximum static or dynamic Coulomb friction does not depend on the external load on the yaw bearing.
 The yaw-friction torque :math:`M_f` can be calculated as follows.
 If :math:`\omega\neq0`, we have dynamic friction of the form

 .. math::